-Mardi Gras – the final day of revelry before Lent – is on February 13 this year.
+Mardi Gras – the final day of revelry before Lent – is here.
 How will you celebrate Fat Tuesday?
 We usually like to do it with foie gras!
 Another way to get in the spirit is by cooking traditional dishes from New Orleans, where Mardi Gras is celebrated with gusto.
 From po’ boys and gumbo to muffulettas and beignets, there’s plenty to get excited about in the Big Easy cuisine.

 Brittany at Beyond the Bayou blog made a Cajun jambalaya with our tasso ham, andouille sausage and chicken leg confit and shared her recipe with us.

 Cajun Jambalaya is one of my favorites … it’s different from Creole as it tends to not have tomatoes or seafood – basically just meat and more meat. – Brittany

 Now that’s a jambalaya we can endorse!
 It’s an easy – and delicious – way to join in the festivities.